Elixonus/doppler/README.md

 ## Waves

-Waves propagate in time with their amplitude attenuatuating exponentially.
+Waves propagate in time with their amplitude attenuating exponentially.

 Only crests are illustrated in the rendering of waves.